P2P Shipping & Logistics Service

 Those benefits are outweighed by one very important factor: it’s much slower than direct delivery, and essentially makes same-day deliveries impossible.
 Also, the logistical nightmare is a thing of the past thanks to the technology offered by VOLT, but we’ll get more into that in just a few moments.

-Simply put, hub and spoke is outdated in many cases, costs too much money, and doesn’t allow for the fast same-day delivery that consumers are demanding.
+Simply put, hub and spoke is outdated in many cases, costs too much money, and doesn’t allow for the fast same-day package shipping that consumers are demanding.

 There was a time when it was completely normal to send a package or a letter and expect it to take days, weeks, or even months to arrive.
 We still see longer delivery times when packages are coming from overseas, but in today’s world, customers have an expectation for things to move more quickly.